 The City of Lawrence is in competition for economic development with cities and regions throughout the United States.
-Art, creativity, and innovation are key to winning that competition, and building a better community.
+For the reasons outlined below, winning the battle for economic development and high paying jobs requires becoming a regional or national hub for creative industries and creative-class employees.
+Art, culture, and creativity are key to making that happen.